Helge07/EosMonitor/readme.txt

 To compile and install the `EosMonitor`, follow these steps:
 1. Get the repository from https://github.com/Helge07/EosMonitor/tree/master

-2. Open the project file  EosMonitor\EosMonitor.sln
+2. Open the project file  EosMonitor\EosMonitor.sln  with Visual Studio.

-3. Compile the project `EosMonitor`.
-This generates the directories EosMonitor\bin\Debug\net9.0-windows10.0.22621.0 resp.
+3. Compile the project `EosMonitor` in Release resp.
+Debug mode.
+This will generate the directories EosMonitor\bin\Debug\net9.0-windows10.0.22621.0 resp.
    EosMonitor\bin\Release\net9.0-windows10.0.22621.0